Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1

 OUTFIELD SWAP

-Philadelphia outfielder Adam Haseley was placed on the restricted list for personal reasons and there is no timetable for his return, according to manager Joe Girardi.
+Philadelphia outfielder Adam Haseley was placed on the restricted list for personal reasons and there is no timetable for his return, according to Girardi.

 “I did speak to him (by phone) and we had a nice talk today,” Girardi said before the game, declining to elaborate on the specific reason for Haseley’s departure.
 “I think we all agreed that this was probably the best and we’ll move forward.”